Sony α7 III

 The Sony α7 III (model ILCE-7M3) is a full-frame mirrorless interchangeable-lens camera manufactured by Sony.
-It was announced on 26 February 2018 as the successor to the Sony α7 II and available April 10, 2018.
-Described by Sony as "the basic model," the camera shares many features with the high-end Sony α7R III and α9 models.
-It was succeeded by the Sony α7 IV, announced on October 21, 2021.
+It was announced on 26 February 2018 as the successor to the Sony α7 II and available from 10 April 2018.
+Described by Sony as "the basic model", the camera shares many features with the high-end Sony α7R III and α9 models.
+It was succeeded by the Sony α7 IV, announced on 21 October 2021.

 Features

 The camera features several advancements over the previous model, the α7 II, incorporating some features from the higher-end α7R III and α9.